-Quite simply, the goal of the fellow’s research experience is to learn basic aspects of experimental design, and equip them with the techniques necessary to prepare them for a career in basic or clinical science.
-Past fellows have chosen to do projects with investigators from the Centers for Childhood Cancer and Blood Diseases, Cardiovascular Medicine, Biobehavioral Health, Gene Therapy, and Molecular and Human Genetics, but a myriad of other options are available, including opportunities at The Ohio State University/James Cancer Hospital.
-The fellows independently meet with and choose a laboratory mentor,spending 20 months of their fellowship in research.
+The goal of the fellow’s research experience is to learn basic aspects of experimental design and implementation, and to understand the necessary techniques needed to prepare for a career in basic or clinical science.
+Past fellows have chosen to do projects with investigators from our Centers for Childhood Cancer and Blood Diseases, Cardiovascular Medicine, Biobehavioral Health, Gene Therapy or Molecular and Human Genetics laboratories, but a host of other laboratory options are available, including opportunities at The Ohio State University Wexner Medical Center and James Cancer Hospital and Solove Research Institute at OSUCCC – James.

 The Center for Innovation in Pediatric Practice provides an infrastructure for clinical research allowing fellows to pursue clinical projects in addition to basic laboratory research, and fellows interested in a career in clinical research are encouraged to consider a Master’s Degree in Public Health or Master of Medical Science through The Ohio State University.

 Fellows are expected to develop and complete a project that meets criteria for scholarly activity as defined by the American Board of Pediatrics.
 Fellows have four weeks in the first year to independently meet with and choose a research mentor, and the subsequent two years of the fellowship is protected research time.
 Application for independent training grant funding is not required, but strongly supported.
 All fellows are expected to submit abstracts to professional meetings and present their research at national meetings; most complete the program with multiple publications.